 Main Statement

 Newman's statement, “A mark is a sign of thought.”, informs my Art on many levels.
 As the hand or body makes a line across paper or space, what happens inside the mind?
 This evolved into an interest in the relationship between drawing and time.
 How is time experienced when mark making?
-In his book Being and Time, philosopher Martin Heidegger writes, "Being and time determine each other reciprocally…".
-I question how the drawing process can factor into this dialogue.
 Furthermore, Taoism informs my practice, as I aim to work from an even perspective.

-Recent works question how drawings can emerge from light and shadow interactions in everyday surroundings.
-This activity encourages mindful observation of latent, momentary phenomena.
-In current works on paper (Sun and Site Drawings and Garden Shadow Happenings) sunlight is recorded as it moves in relation to structures in the built or natural environments over set increments of time.
-Rendering in intervals allows for full engagement in the mark making process and allows one to focus on being” while working rather than “doing”.
-Surprising alignments stir harmonies and epiphanic moments of clarity.
+Current works, Backyard and Garden Shadow Happenings and Sun and Site Drawings, explore how drawings can emerge from light and shadow interactions in the natural and built environments.
+This encourages mindful observation of the momentary.
+In these series, I record sunlight as it moves in relation to structures upon architecture and plants over set increments of time.
+Rendering in intervals allows for full engagement in the mark making/drawing process and allows one to focus on “being” while working rather than “doing”.

 Resulting works are frameworks of consideration to see what may happen next.